 ACHIEVEMENTS: During the program partnership, The Metal established six farm machinery hubs and sold 96 reapers to local service providers who provided reaping services to 4,060 smallholder farmers.

-PURPOSE: Establish farm machinery hubs for integrated marketing, education, training, and aftersales services supporting reaper commercialization.
-On average, it takes six laborers eight hours to manually reap 1 acre of paddy or wheat, while the reaper can do it in just one hour.
+PURPOSE: Establish farm machinery hubs for integrated marketing, education, training, and after-sales services supporting reaper commercialization.
+On average, it takes six laborers eight hours to manually reap one acre of paddy or wheat, while a reaper can do it in just one hour.

-APPROACH: Although the reapers are too expensive for one smallholder farmer to purchase, the concentration of smallholder farmers in a small land area provides a lucrative business opportunity for reaping service entrepreneurs.
+APPROACH: Although reapers are too expensive for a single smallholder farmer to purchase, the concentration of smallholder farmers in a small area provides a lucrative business opportunity for reaping service entrepreneurs.
 The Metal marketed reapers to local service providers, who offer reaper services to smallholder farmers for a fee.
-The Metal also managed the post-sale maintenance of the reapers.
-It launched a comprehensive marketing, promotion, and public awareness campaign and showcased the reaper technology at market days and demonstration plots.
+The Metal also managed the post-sale maintenance of the reapers and launched a comprehensive marketing, promotion, and public awareness campaign to showcase the reaper technology at market days and demonstration plots.